 Upgrading

-Upgrading is automatic and covers the majority of users.
+Upgrading is automatic in version 3 and covers the majority of users.
 If you have a large or complex system then this guide will help you upgrade manually.
+If you are upgrading from an earlier version please see upgrading from version 2.

 The database schema is stable and hasn't changed materially since version 3.
 Nevertheless changes happen and if you have a large database then it's essential to check if any changes are material and if so apply them manually.